dadams-AU/315/README.md

 ## Technical Requirements

 Several of these presentations use reveal.js and are best viewed in an up-to-date web browser.
 If you experience any issues, try updating your browser to the latest version.
+For any questions or to contribute, feel free to contact me, David P. Adams, at dpadams@fullerton.edu.

 ## Course Information

 - **Course**: POSC 315 - Introduction to Public Policy
-- **Instructor**: David P. Adams, Ph.D.
+- **Instructor**: David P. Adams, Ph.D., Associate Professor of Public Administration
 - **Office Hours**: Tuesday and Thursday, 9:30 AM - 11:00 AM
 - **Office Location**: 516 Gordon Hall
 - **Email**: dpadams@fullerton.edu